-The updated causal chain analysis for fisheries is provided in Annex 3.
+The updated causal chain analysis for fisheries is provided in the Annex 2.
 Compared with the Causal Chain Analysis from the 2007 TDA, concerns regarding overfishing have been decreased, but vigilance is still necessary for recovery of the capture fishery, particularly species of greatest commercial interest.
 Overexploitation of target fish species and over-capacity of fishing fleets remain primary and intermediate causes for unsustainable fishing practices in the YSLME.
 While retraining programs have been underway, inadequate alternative livelihoods remains as an underlying cause.
 Increased reliance on mariculture has the potential to create greater pollution impacts on the YSLME.
 The primary cause for unsustainable mariculture practices was identified as maricultural development exceeding ecosystem carrying capacity, with resulting negative environmental impacts.
-Underlying and root causes pointed to insufficient understanding of ecosystem carrying capacities, a lack of awareness of sustainable mariculture practices, and a poor understanding of ecosystem-based mariculture practices.
+Underlying and root causes pointed to insufficient understanding of ecosystem carrying capacities, a lack of awareness of sustainable mariculture practices.

-Capture fisheries SAP targets:
+Capture fisheries:

-Target 1: Implement input control management together with output control, improve the existing input control management system and introduce advanced output control management system;

-Target 2: To effectively manage the license system, conduct scientific survey and evaluations to have a comprehensive and accurate understanding of fishery resources in a collaborative manner;

-Target 3: Set TAC collaboratively on the fish species of the Yellow Sea region
+- 1. Implement and improve the existing input control management system and introduce advanced output control management system; - To effectively manage the license system, conduct scientific survey and evaluations to have a comprehensive and accurate understanding of fishery resources in a collaborative manner; - 3.
+Conduct joint conservation on the fish species of the Yellow Sea region.